rancher-sandbox/rancher-desktop/docs/networking/windows/rancher-desktop-guest-agent.md

 -   **debug**: Enables debug logging.

--   **docker**: When this flag is enabled, the guest agent monitors Docker API container events via the Docker socket (`/var/run/docker.sock`).
-On container creation or deletion, if there are exposed ports, the agent creates corresponding port mappings.
-These mappings are forwarded to the Rancher Desktop Networking's `host-switch`, which hosts an API for exposing ports from the host into the network namespace.
-If WSL integration is enabled in Rancher Desktop, the port mapping is also forwarded to Rancher Desktop Networking’s `wsl-proxy`, allowing access to the container's ports from other WSL distributions.
+-   **docker**: When this flag is enabled, port mapping via docker API monitoring is enabled.
+See the port mapping and Docker sections below for details.

 -   **kubernetes**: Enables Kubernetes service port forwarding.
 When enabled, the Rancher Desktop Guest Agent creates a watcher for the Kubernetes API, monitoring NodePort and LoadBalancer services needing port forwarding.
 For services with exposed ports, the agent creates corresponding port mappings, forwarding them to Rancher Desktop Networking’s `host-switch`, which hosts an API for exposing ports from the host into the network namespace.
 If WSL integration is enabled, the port mapping is also forwarded to Rancher Desktop Networking’s `wsl-proxy`, allowing access from other WSL distributions.